Lohit15/Docker-Jenkins-Pipeline-to-Implement-CI-CD-Workflow/README.md

 # Jenkins-deployment-process-Linux-Ubuntu-Docker
 Dockerizing Jenkins Pipeline -  continuous integration and delivery by Dockerizing Jenkins Pipeline.

-This project is copyright of thekunalsaini.

-This project flow like this :

 DESCRIPTION

 Demonstrate the continuous integration and delivery by Dockerizing Jenkins Pipeline.